This is the multi-page printable view of this section. Click here to print.

 Table.
 Cloud Functions Details – Tag Tab Items

-Work History
+Job History

 CategoryDetailed description

-Work History ListResource Change History
+Task History ListResource Change History

-• Work details, work date and time, resource type, resource name, work result, worker information can be checked
+• You can view operation details, operation time, resource type, resource name, operation result, and operator information

 Table.
 Cloud Functions Details – Job History Tab Items

-Java Runtime Code Change
+Changing Java Runtime code

 CategoryDetailed description

-Java RuntimeJava Runtime information
+Java RuntimeJava Runtime Information

 Table.
 Cloud Functions Details - Function Code Modification Items

-3. Click the Save button.
+8. Click the Save button.

 Caution

-• When using an unsupported extension
+• When using an unsupported file extension

-• If it exceeds the supported size
+• If the size exceeds the supported limit

-Cloud Functions Cancel
+Terminate Cloud Functions

-1 - Set Trigger
+1 - Configure Trigger

 • By default, all triggers can be added in Cloud Functions.